Campus shutdown escalates on Day 2 of strikes - Honi Soit

 “We’ve seen an extraordinary mobilisation from staff and students… I think the University’s attempt to say striking will make no difference to them just shows exactly how disrespectful and contemptuous they are,” Riemer told Honi.

 Pickets successfully intercepted numerous cars and people attempting to enter campus, with students holding hard pickets, arms linked.
-Both students and staff could be seen singing and dancing on the picket lines, chanting “When worker’s rights are under attack, what do we do?
+Both students and staff could be seen singing and dancing on the picket lines, chanting “When workers’ rights are under attack, what do we do?
 Stand up, fight back!” and “No one in, no one out, shut the Uni down!”.

 At the Ross Street Gate students and staff sang anti-fascist anthems such as ‘Bella Ciao’ and ‘The Internationale’ with accompaniment from Associate Professor Ron Clark on the french horn.